 | Barrier horizontal load references (SGSA SG01) | Type 11: 1.5 kN/m; Type 12: 2.0 kN/m where relevant in Green Guide context. | Sports-ground barrier engineering reference, not a universal global standard. | Request model-specific test and fixing documentation before purchase approval. |

-| VSB flow impact (NPSA 2025) | At >=0.4 p/m2, specific bollard configurations may require planning throughput reduction of around 10%. | Vehicle-security overlays near event routes (Zone Ex / pedestrian-vehicle interaction). | If VSB is added, recalc ingress/egress capacity and do not reuse crowd-barrier assumptions unchanged. |
+| VSB flow impact (NPSA 2025) | Directional flows can reduce from ~82 to ~66 people/min/m in constrained conditions; at >=0.4 p/m2 certain VSB layouts may require ~10% throughput reduction. | Vehicle-security overlays near event routes (Zone Ex / pedestrian-vehicle interaction). | If VSB is added, recalc ingress/egress capacity and do not reuse crowd-barrier assumptions unchanged. |

 Scope warning